 Please refer to the stable packages page to find out about updated packages and important updates to the -stable branch.
-Note that updated packages are only available for the i386 platform.
+Note that updated packages are only available for the i386 and amd64 platforms.
 For other platforms, you will need to use the -stable branch of the ports tree and compile from source.